CristelVeefkind/ExData_Plotting1/README.md

 2007-02-02.
 One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.
+Update: I have chosen for reading all data and subsetting only those two days

 * You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.
+Update: in this exercise I have included an variable DateTime to be used as one variable

 * Note that in this dataset missing values are coded as `?`.
+Update: this has been taken care of in the reading of the data

 ## Making Plots